Franklin D. Roosevelt Jr.: Personal life and death

 Roosevelt married Ethel du Pont on June 30, 1937, in Wilmington, Delaware.
 They had two children: Franklin D. Roosevelt III (born July 19, 1938) and Christopher du Pont Roosevelt (born December 21, 1941). du Pont arrived in Reno, Nevada, on April 8, 1949, using the pseudonym Ethel Pyle in order to seek a divorce as Nevada law allowed for divorces after six weeks of residency.
 Roosevelt Jr. was the third of his father's children to get a divorce after Elliott and Anna.
 Their divorce was granted on May 21, 1949.

 On August 31, 1949, Roosevelt married for the second time to Suzanne Perrin, the daughter of Lee James Perrin, a New York attorney.
 They had two daughters before their divorce in 1970, which was obtained in Juárez, Mexico: Nancy Suzanne Roosevelt (born January 11, 1952), who married Thomas Ellis Ireland, grandson of Robert Livingston Ireland Jr. in 1977, and Laura Delano Roosevelt (born October 26, 1959).

 On July 1, 1970, Roosevelt married for the third time to Felicia Schiff Warburg Sarnoff.
 She was a granddaughter of Felix M. Warburg and great‐granddaughter of Jacob Schiff.
 She had been previously married to Robert W. Sarnoff, chairman and president of the RCA Corporation.
 The marriage was childless and ended in divorce in 1976.

 On May 6, 1977, Roosevelt married for the fourth time to Patricia Luisa Oakes (born 1951), the daughter of British actor Richard Greene and Nancy Oakes von Hoyningen-Huene.
 Her grandfather was gold mining tycoon Sir Harry Oakes.
 They had one son before divorcing in 1981: John Alexander Roosevelt (born October 18, 1977).

 On March 3, 1984, Roosevelt married his fifth and final wife, Linda McKay "Tobie" Stevenson Weicker.
 She was previously married to Theodore M. Weicker, the brother of Connecticut Governor Lowell P. Weicker Jr. They remained married until his death.

-On August 17, 1988, his 74th birthday, Franklin Delano Roosevelt Jr. died at Vassar Brothers Hospital in Poughkeepsie, New York, after a battle with lung cancer.
+On August 17, 1988, his 74th birthday, Franklin Delano Roosevelt Jr. died at Vassar Brothers Hospital in Poughkeepsie, New York, after suffering from lung cancer.